HewlettPackard/ilo-rest-api-docs/source/includes/_ilo5_exampleuse.md

 - **Menus:** Array containing the BIOS attributes menus and their hierarchy.
 This can be used (for instance) to build a user interface that resembles the local BIOS Setup, or to group properties that are related such as `ProcessorOptions` and `UsbOptions.`
+- **Attributes:** Array containing BIOS attributes and information about the attributes such as type, values, etc.
 - **Dependencies:** Array containing a list of dependencies of BIOS attributes on this server.
 This includes inter-setting dependencies that might cause one BIOS setting to change its value or its `ReadOnly` property based on the value of another BIOS setting.